TejasSheth104/APSITSkills-Project/README.md

 Checking with Program ->

-A.	Write a program to print all prime nos between 1 to 1000
+A.	Write a program to print all prime nos between required range.

 B.  Write a Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.